 Loans receivable are subject to the risk that borrowers may not be able to make payments.
 The Corporation manages this risk by educating borrowers in budget and credit management before and after making the loan, subjecting borrowers to certain credit and income standards consistently applied by its loan committee, verifying the credit rating, income, assets and collateral of borrowers and monitoring borrower compliance with loan agreements.
-In addition, the Corporation may use its loan loss reserve funds, which totaled \$4,703,179 and \$3,566,136 as of December 31, 2016 and 2015, respectively, to cover any loan losses.
+In addition, the Corporation may use its loan loss reserve funds, which totaled \$ 5,446,431 and \$4,703,179 as of December 31, 2017 and 2016, respectively, to cover any loan losses.

 The Corporation's various programs receive funding from several federal, state and local grants.
+During 2017, the Corporation recognized revenue in the amount of \$2,375,000 which constitutes 15% of the Corporation's total unrestricted revenue and support for the year.
+This revenue is to be used for loan capital for the Tennessee Rural Opportunity Fund and operational expenses as stated in the award documents.
+The interest income that results from the granted loan capital will provide ongoing support for the Corporation's future operations and will reduce the Corporation's dependency on operational grants from outside sources in order to maintain sustainability.
 During 2016, there were no concentrations of funding sources.
-During 2015, the Corporation recognized revenue in the amount of \$2,532,954 which constitutes 42% from one source of the Corporation's total unrestricted revenue and support for the year.
-This revenue is to be used for loan capital for the Tennessee Energy Efficiency Fund, the SBJOF and operational expenses as stated in the award documents.
-The interest income that results from the granted loan capital will provide ongoing support for the Corporation's future operations and will reduce the Corporation's dependency on operational grants from outside sources in order to maintain sustainability.